UBC-CIC/Optimizing-Sedation/docs/DeploymentGuide.md

 ```bash
 ../scripts/push_image.sh Sedation_Dev_1 ca-central-1 0123456789
 ```
-Note: you can reuse this file to push to ECR everytime you make changes on the dashboard and make those changes live.
+Note: you can reuse this file to push to ECR every time you make changes on the dashboard and make those changes live.

 #### 3. Create Self-Signed SSL Certificate and push to IAM
 Some sandbox requires the app to have an ``https://`` for security purpose.
 Therefore, we need to add a listener for ```https://``` on port 443.
 Adding ```https://``` requires a certificate; since we do not use a domain name, we need to add a self-signed SSL certificate and attach that with ALB listener.

-Below are steps to create and upload certificate following a [Medium post by Francis Yeo](https://medium.com/@francisyzy/create-aws-elb-with-self-signed-ssl-cert-cd1c352331f).
+Below are steps to create and upload a certificate following a [Medium post by Francis Yeo](https://medium.com/@francisyzy/create-aws-elb-with-self-signed-ssl-cert-cd1c352331f).
-**Note,**  please follow the step below as there are some slight changes from the tutorial.
+**Note,**  please follow the steps below as there are some slight changes from the tutorial.

 Create a self-signed SSL certificate.
-Make sure one is on the folder one want to save the certificate.
+Make sure one is in the folder where one wants to save the certificate.
 ```bash
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout privateKey.key -out certificate.crt
 ```